Slevinski/slevinski.github.io/series/formal-signwriting/entries/rendering-formal-signwriting/essay.md

 - per-sign containers with explicit width and height
 - lane offsets through margin or transparent border rules
 - print behavior that preserves column flow

+Mixed-language environments need their own host-layout rules.
+SignWriting containers can use vertical layout while surrounding spoken-language text, captions, metadata, or interface text use a different writing mode or direction; the renderer should keep those concerns explicit rather than letting one CSS writing mode silently redefine the other.

 ## Fonts as implementation infrastructure